sumitkumar1503/onlinegroceryshop/README.md

 py manage.py createsuperuser
 ```
 - Give username, email, password and your admin account will be created.
-- After login , admin can see how many customer, mechanic, recent service orders on dashboard
+- After login , admin can view how many Prodct, Ctegory, order amount received on dashboard
-- Admin can see/add/update/delete customers
-- Admin can see each customer invoice (if two request made by same customer it will show total sum of both request)
-- Admin can see/add/update/delete mechanics
-- Admin can approve(hire) mechanics (requested by mechanic) based on their skills
+- Admin can also view how many order received on dashboard
-- Admin can see/update mechanic salary
-- Admin can see/update/delete request/enquiry for service sent by customer
+- Admin can view each order details with their customer location and contact number
-- Admin can also make request for service (suppose customer directly reached to service center/office)
-- Admin can approve request for service made by customer and assign to mechanic for repairing and will provide cost according to problem description
-- Admin can see all service cost of request (both approved and pending)
+- Admin can view/add/update/delete Product
-- Admin can see feedbacks sent by customer/mechanic
+- Admin can view/add/update/delete Category
+- While adding category and product admin can provide second language and image.

 ---
 ### Other Features
-- we can change theme of website day(white) and night(black)
-- if customer is deleted by admin then their request(Enquiry) will be deleted automatically
+- if category/product is deleted by admin then their respective order details will be deleted automatically

 ## HOW TO RUN THIS PROJECT
 - Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)